-The Trust has placed funds on deposit with TCorp and National Australia Bank(NAB), which have been rated 'AAA' and 'AA-' respectively by Standard and Poor's.
+The Trust has placed funds on deposit with TCorp and National Australia Bank(NAB), which have been rated 'AAA' and 'A-1+' respectively by Standard and Poor's.
 These deposits are similar to money market or bank deposits and can be placed 'at call' or for a fixed term.
 For fixed term deposits, the interest rate payable by both financial institutes are negotiated initially and is fixed for the term of the deposit, while the interest payable on at call deposits can vary.
-The deposits at balance date were earning an average interest rate of 3.30% (2013 1.98%), while over the year the weighted average interest rate was 3.24% (2013 4.00%) on a weighted average balance during the year of \$12,938,745 (2013 \$10,152,644).
+The deposits at balance date were earning an average interest rate of 2.93% (2014 3.30%), while over the year the weighted average interest rate was 3.14% (2014 3.24%) on a weighted average balance for the year of \$13,627,645 (2014 \$12,938,745).
 None of these assets are past due or impaired